 THE Vermont Conference has just taken a step that means much to a small conference.
 Elder Westworth came to us last fall in answer to a call for more help that we felt was much needed; now we have decided to send him to the British field and support him there.
-Since this move was made, the Lord has opened the hearts of his people, and liberal donations have been made, not only to carry out this enterprise, but for other branches of the work as well.
-For this we praise the Lord and take courage.
+Since this move was made, the Lord has opened the hearts of his people, and liberal donations have been made, not only to carry out this enterprise, but for other branches of the work as well. this we praise the Lord and take courage.

 Since sending Elder Westworth away, we have two ordained ministers, one licentiate, and one Bible worker as a working force.
 We could find work for other laborers if we had them.
 The work of the Lord must go forward in our State.
 How shall the work be done?
 If all will be faithful in tithes and offerings, we can doubtless pay all the laborers we now have and soon be able to employ others.
 But the work must not be left to the paid laborers; the people must arise and shine by taking up various lines of missionary work, thus giving the message to their friends and neighbors.
 To this end the State was divided into five districts and a director was placed over each.
-This means an organized effort to reach those not of our faith; it means that every Seventh-day Adventist in Vermont will be invited to take up that the rank and file of our people should be at work for him.
+This means an organized effort to reach those not of our faith; it means that every Seventh-day Adventist in Vermont will be invited to take up We are in a time when people are some line of work for God.
+The afraid to move for fear of influence.
+Lord has been saying to us for years that the rank and file of our people should be at work for him.

 Brethren, will you cooperate with us in this movement?
-Will you visit your neighbors and become acquainted • with them?
+Will you visit your neighbors and become acquainted . with them?
 Will you place the printed page in their hands, and pray that the Lord will give them light as they read?
 Will you who can do so • study the Bible with your neighbors?
 Will you visit and care for the sick when opportunity affords, that you may thus reach their hearts with the truth?
-Will you assist the poor and needy who live near you that they. too, may be drawn to the Lord through your influence?
+Will you assist the poor and needy who live near you that they, too, may be drawn to the Lord through your influence?